KDE/plasma-welcome/README.md

 These two pages will be added into the wizard, with WelcomeToDistro shown first, and then InstallMediaCodecs.

 Custom pages are QML files with a root item that inherit from `Kirigami.Page`.
-Any content within the page is supported, though to maintain visual consistency with existing pages, it is recommended to use `GenericPage` or `KCM` as the root item and set the `heading` and `description` properties, with any custom content going beneath them.
-It is recommended to reference [existing pages](src/contents/ui/pages) when creating your own.
+Any content within the page is supported, though to maintain visual consistency with existing pages, it is recommended to use `GenericPage`, `ScrollablePage` or `KCMPage` as the root item and set the `heading` and `description` properties, with any custom content going beneath them.
+You can reference [existing pages](src/contents/ui/pages) when creating your own.

 Because pages are written in QML without support for C++ support code, only functions that can be performed entirely with QML are available.
 Here are some examples: